jpuritz/NTU-Workshop/README.md

 # NTU-Workshop

-Here you find the exercises used for class
+Hi everyone, I've created this site to hold all the slides, exercises, tutorials, and other class information.